JasterV/FINITE-AUTOMATONS-COMPUTATION/README.md

 To work with the program you need to create a json file with the automaton settings.

-The json must have the following attributes:
+The json must contains the following attributes:

     + states -> A map whose keys are the label of the state and whose values are a list with each type